Lucas04-nhr/HUST-China_2024/wiki/description.md

 During the summer of 2023, while completing our school's "Three Rural Areas" summer social practice activity, we stumbled upon piles of black and transparent plastic bags strewn along the edges of rice fields.
 These unsightly heaps of waste stood in stark contrast to the natural beauty of the landscape, in direct contact with the crops destined for people's tables.
 This disturbing sight raised an unsettling question: could plastic waste be contaminating farmland and posing a threat to agriculture?
 Motivated by this concern, we conducted an extensive literature review.
 Our findings revealed that plastic pollution in farmland not only directly reduces crop yields but also poses serious health risks to humans.
 What's even more alarming is that the dangers of farmland plastic pollution don't emerge suddenly; they slowly seep into every aspect of our lives, often going unnoticed and neglected as a critical issue.

-{% include figure.html url="https://static.igem.wiki/teams/5175/resources/description/description-01.png" description="Plastic Waste in Agricultural Fields" %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/description/description-01.png" caption="Plastic Waste in Agricultural Fields" %}

 ## Background